 To encourage statewide collaboration, DEP's FNEN team hosts regional meetings to develop new ideas and discuss past successes and lessons learned in nonpoint education.
 Workshops, webinars and template materials are created based on the feedback given at these meetings.
 By sharing ideas and strategies, and by working together to develop new and better outreach, nonpoint source educators can have a greater impact and better protect our environment.

-Major education topics under consideration for these meetings may include Fertilizer Reduction, Low Impact Development/Green Infrastructure, K-12 education, Florida Friendly Landscaping, Program Development (including Community Based Social Marketing), and Onsite Sewage Treatment and Disposal Systems (aka septic systems) Maintenance and Replacement.
+Education topics promoted through FNEN include Fertilizer Reduction, Low Impact Development/Green Infrastructure, K-12 education, Florida Friendly Landscaping, Program Development (including Community Based Social Marketing), and Onsite Sewage Treatment and Disposal Systems (aka septic systems) Maintenance and Replacement.

 To sign up for future meeting notifications and our monthly bulletins, please enter your email address under the Subscribe section below.

 The Department of Environmental Protection has set up a basic file transfer service for housing public documents.
-Nonpoint education materials from around the state, including past meeting notes, recorded webinars, and past bulletins can be found here.
+Nonpoint education materials from around the state, including past meeting notes, recorded webinars, and past bulletins can be found on our public files folder.